neshkatrapati/MinQL/README.md

 * `abc # a>10` Compiles to `DELETE FROM abc WHERE a>10`

+Features
 ===================================================
-MinQL also accepts variables.For Example :
+**MinQL** also accepts variables.
+For Example :
 -----------------
 |&field <- users |
 -----------------
-prompts user for field
+prompts user for field in Interactive script or takes an array of variables in non interactive script

+### Feature in Interactive Script

 We may also put to the Console, Or Graphical Alert using @CONSOLE,@GTK Redirectors.